1997 Indianapolis 500: Controversial finish

-With eleven laps to go, Steve Kinser crashed out of 9th place when his rear left tyre touched with the front right tyre of Buzz Calkins, whom he was lapping on the outside of Turn 4.
-Lyn St. James, coming from behind after being passed by Kinser, run high trying to avoid him and clipped the wall, damaging a suspension.
-The ensuing caution flag saw leader Jeff Ward, who knew he could not make it to the finish on fuel, head to the pits, as well as Tony Stewart, who was two gallons short on fuel per his team.
-With 8 laps left, Scott Goodyear and his teammate Arie Luyendyk led the restart order, followed by Buddy Lazier, while Ward and Stewart had a group of six lapped cars in front.
+With eleven laps to go, Steve Kinser crashed out of ninth place when his left rear tire touched with the front right tire of Buzz Calkins, whom he was lapping on the outside of Turn 4.
+Lyn St. James, coming from behind after being passed by Kinser, ran high trying to avoid him and clipped the wall, damaging her suspension.
+The ensuing caution flag saw leader Jeff Ward head to the pits for a splash of fuel, as well as Tony Stewart, who was two gallons short per his team.
+With eight laps left, Scott Goodyear and his teammate Arie Luyendyk led the order, followed by Buddy Lazier, while Ward and Stewart had a group of six lapped cars in front.
 They were the only five drivers on the lead lap.

 The green flag came back out on Lap 194, and Luyendyk passed Goodyear on Turn 3 to take the lead.
-Just two laps later, the yellow was brought out again for debris, as Lazier's right-side rear-view mirror had come loose and was stranded in Turn 2.
-The Hemelgarn driver was already in 5th place, just trying to make it to the end.
-Luyendyk led over Goodyear as the green came back out at the conclusion of Lap 197, with three laps to go.
-As they crossed the start/finish line to complete lap 198, Tony Stewart brushed the wall in turn 4, bending the right-front suspension.
+Trying to make it to the end in fifth place, Lazier lost his right-side rear-view mirror two laps later.
+The mirror got stranded in Turn 2, causing another caution for debris, and the green came back out at the conclusion of Lap 197, with three laps to go.
+As Luyendyk and Goodyear crossed the start/finish line to complete lap 198, Tony Stewart brushed the wall in turn 4, bending the right-front suspension.
 Although Stewart had continued, and the car was not seriously damaged, USAC immediately brought out the yellow.
 The pace car did not enter the track to pick up the leader, as was the normal procedure, and both teams and drivers understood the race would finish under caution, as did IMS Radio Network announcer Bob Jenkins.